RaiyanArsh/Chat360-SDE-Assignment/README.md

-# Dyte-Assignment : Log Ingestor and Query Interface
+# Log Ingestor and Query Interface
 ## Quick Start

 Here are some steps to run this project: